Golfo Dulce Dolphins

 The Osa Peninsula is the major stomping ground of Costa Rica’s whale and dolphin species.
 Dolphins are one of the most beautiful groups of aquatic mammals.
 Most species live in the sea water and can be found in all oceans of the world.
 Dolphins are often regarded as one of Earth’s most intelligent animals.
 They are highly sociable, often living in pods of up to a dozen individuals, though pod sizes and structures vary greatly between species and locations.
 In places with a high abundance of food, pods can merge temporarily, forming a superpod; such groupings may exceed 1,000 dolphins.
 Membership in pods is not rigid; interchange is common.
 Dolphins can, however, establish strong social bonds; they will stay with injured or ill individuals, even helping them to breathe by bringing them to the surface if needed.
 Dolphins communicate using a variety of clicks, whistle-like sounds and other vocalizations.
 They also use nonverbal communication by means of touch and posturing.

-Here in the Golfo Dulce, we have two species of dolphin: The Pantropical Spotted and Bottlenose .
+Here in the Golfo Dulce, we have two resident species of dolphin: The Pantropical Spotted and Bottlenose .
 Please read some more information about each species below.

 PANTROPICAL SPOTTED DOLPHIN